zyune/broadband-final-ds5110/README.md

 Is there any correlation between broadband connectivity and other socio-economic demographics in the state of Maine?

+Does the current broadband layout needs improvement?
+Is there any place that needs a faster internet connection but that don't have it now?

-This repository aims to visualize and demonstrate broadband access in Maine in context of other socio-economic demographics.
+This repository aims to visualize and evaluate broadband access in Maine in context of other socio-economic demographics.

 The broadband access  and socio-economic demographics varies across Maine, creating the need for county-level and state-level data visuals to provide support for the decision making body and MCA's projects.